Skip to main content

 How to use this building maintenance checklist

-1. Start with building and inspection details at the top of the checklist, including the date, inspector name and weather conditions.
+1. Start with building and inspection details at the top of the checklist, including the date, inspector name and weather conditions.: Record the building name, address, inspection date and the inspector name or company.
+Note weather conditions as they affect what you can observe, for example, rain reveals drainage problems and wind reveals loose flashings or signage.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.